eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/README.md

     - The [MXD documentation](https://github.com/eclipse-tractusx/tutorial-resources/blob/main/mxd/README.md#1-prerequisites) has a similar section on its setup.
     - To deploy and configure the Tractus-X EDC, check its [documentation](https://github.com/eclipse-tractusx/tractusx-edc/blob/main/README.md).
-- Exchanging data via two EDCs:
+- Exchanging data via two Connectors:
     - Via API: ["Boost" section of the E2E-Tutorial](https://eclipse-tractusx.github.io/docs/tutorials/e2e/boost/).
 It is exemplary and non-comprehensive.